ursmal1948/algorithms/app/algohub/algorithms/README.md

-# 🔢 NUMERIC FUNCTION, GEOMTRIC AND SORTING 🔢
+# 🔢 NUMERIC, FUNCTION, GEOMTRIC AND ARITHMETIC ALGORITHMS 🔢

 ## Overview

 <font size="+1">
-Welcome to the "math" package of the "algorithms" library.
-This package provides functionalities for dealing with many mathematical issues, like calculating factorial, finding root of the function, checking triangle properties and many more.
+Modules function, numeric geometric and arithmetic provide functionalities for dealing with many mathematical issues, like calculating factorial, finding root of the function, checking triangle properties and many more.
 </font>